andersmandersen/TemporaryDirectory/README.md

 <p align="center">⚡ Working with temporary directory made easy ☕️</p>

-**Temporary Directory ** is a simple to work with temporary directory for .Net Core developers.
+**Temporary Directory ** is a simple class to work with temporary directory for .Net Core developers.

 ## 🔧 Installation